offalynne/Input/docs/latest/Configuration.md

     - Browser keys (`0xA6  ->  0xAC`)
     - Media keys (`0xAD  -  0xB7`)
     - F11 (web only)
+    - Various keyboard keys triggered by gamepads (Windows UWP only)

 You can modify this list at any time by calling [`input_ignore_key_add()`](Functions-(Other)#input_ignore_key_addkey) or [`input_ignore_key_remove()`](Functions-(Other)#input_ignore_key_removekey).
 This setting only affects Input and will not filter these keys from native GameMaker functions.